roundcube/roundcubemail-helpdocs/en_US/settings/identities.rst

     Please enter a valid email address that is handled by your Roundcube email account.
     Otherwise message sending might fail because of an invalid sender address.

-.. container:: hint
+.. note::  The Email field might not be visible or editable.
+This is no malfunction but

-    Hint: The Email field might not be visible or editable.
-This is no malfunction but a restriction set by the server administrator to prevent users from sending email with faked sender addresses.
+    a restriction set by the server administrator to prevent users from sending email with faked sender addresses.